Edward John McClernand: Spanish-American War and the Cuban Occupation

 In May 1898, McClernand joined 5th Corp under General Shafter as it prepared to leave for Cuba in May 1898.
 He served as Adjutant-General 5th Army Corpsthroughout the campaign of Santiago de Cuba, and at Montauk Point, Long Island until Oct.
 3, 1898.
 He moved to Governor's Island, where he worked on arranging records of Santiago campaign, until Dec.
 11, 1898.
 He served as Adjutant-General 2d Army Corps, at Augusta, Georgia from December 15, 1898 to May 1, 1899, and at Headquarters Mustering District, States of South Carolina, Georgia, and Alabama, until May 28, 1899.
 After a one month leave of absence he returned to Cuba to server as Adjutant-General for the Department of Matanzas and Santa Clara, Cuba, from July 6 to Aug.
 16, 1899.

 Personal life

 Edward John McClernand's father was Major General John Alexander McClernand, commander of the XIII Army Corps in the Civil War.
 His mother was Mrs. Sarah Dunlap McClernand.
 He married Ms. Sarah Pomp (1857–1926), who is buried along with him at Arlington.

+He was a hereditary companion of the Military Order of the Loyal Legion of the United States.